 Fox Point Transportation

-General Mitchell International Airport is a few minutes' drive away.
+General Mitchell International Airport is a short drive away.

 Fox Point Higher Education